 Transitioning onto the street:

-Any reputable contractor is going to take the time to ensure that transitions are installed properly.
-This is also an area where fly by night contractors and travelers are going to cut corners and try to feather these areas in.
+Any reputable contractor is going to take the time to ensure transitions are installed properly.
+This is also an area where "fly by night" contractors and travelers are going to cut corners and try to feather these areas in.
 Short term it may look just fine, but long term they can be a nightmare!

 Avoid asphalt paving scams and see our report on “The Most Common Ways Asphalt Installation Contractors Rip Us Off and How To Avoid Them”.